Washington Medicaid Definition

 Washington Medicaid Alternative Care (MAC) program is another option intended to support individuals at home and their caregivers.
 It includes coverage for medical alert services, adult day care, home delivered meals, and transportation.

-Lastly, Washington has the Community Options Program for Entry System (COPES) program for persons who require the same level of care that is provided in a nursing home residence.
+Lastly, Washington has the Community Options Program Entry System (COPES) program for persons who require the same level of care that is provided in a nursing home residence.
 Participants can receive services at home or in an assisted living residence.
-A variety of benefits are available via this waiver, including personal care assistance, meal delivery, adult day care, durable medical equipment, and home / vehicle modifications.
+A variety of benefits are available via this waiver, including home health care, meal delivery, adult day care, durable medical equipment, and home / vehicle modifications.